What Are Bioplastics? A Guide to PLA, PHA, and Starch-Based Types

 What are bioplastics made of?

-Bioplastics can be made from various renewable resources:
+Bioplastics are made from a variety of renewable resources:

-• Second-generation feedstocks: Non-food biomass like agricultural waste, wood chips, and cellulosic materials
+• Second-generation feedstocks: Non-food biomass such as agricultural residues, wood chips, and cellulose materials.

-• Third-generation feedstocks: Algae and other non-land using resources
+• Third-generation feedstocks: Algae and other non-land-intensive sources.

-Some bioplastics are also produced by microorganisms through fermentation processes.
+Additionally, some bioplastics are biosynthesized by microorganisms through fermentation.

 finding the right polymer supplier?